 In both cases, replace the directory with the correct directory if it is not what is shown.

-On Windows machines, the standard location for the Allegro CL directory is c:\acl82\.
+On Windows machines, the standard location for the Allegro CL directory is c:\acl82\ (there may be additional characters like .64 or .smp or express).
 Use that or whatever directory was actually used in the .emacs file on Windows machines, again using eli/ or xeli/ as you are using GNU Emacs or XEmacs.

 Two manuals available from the Free Software Foundation will help users of Emacs: the GNU Emacs Manual (mentioned above) and the GNU Emacs Lisp Reference Manual.
 The latter manual describes the version of Lisp used internally by Emacs (called Emacs Lisp, which is not Common Lisp).
 Both are available from the Free Software Foundation, whose address can be found above in the section Section 1.1 If you are new to Emacs.

 All of the documentation available in the Emacs Info program may be printed on hardcopy, including the GNU Emacs Manual.
 To start the Emacs Info program, type C-h i.
 For information about printing hardcopy, see the Texinfo section of the Info program.
 Note that printing the Emacs manual is easiest if you have TeX.

 Users of the Emacs-Lisp interface are bound by the GNU Emacs copyright agreement.
 Note that all of the Emacs code may be redistributed.